What Is A French Press?

 With some pouring methods . . . you have to be much more careful about how you pour water and not to do it too fast.
 With the French Press there’s no such risk.
 It’s almost infallible.

-Fill French Press with coffee beans, add just-below boiling water in a circular motion, and slowly press the plunger down a couple of minutes later.
+It is simple-to-use and quite forgiving for at-home baristas starting out (1).
+Just fill it with coffee beans, add just-below boiling water in a circular motion, and slowly press the plunger down a couple of minutes later.

 Home Grounds has compiled a comprehensive review of the top 9 best French Press coffee makers of 2022, detailing the coffee presses for you.